lislis/workshop-intro-physical-computing/slides/src/day1/01-04-arduino.md

 IDE 1.x was based on the Processing IDE.

-IDE 2.x is a rewrite using Electron which was ... a choice, but it's the new standard so we'll roll with it.
+IDE 2.x is a rewrite using VS Code/ Electron which was ... a choice, but it's the new standard so we'll roll with it.

 [Download the Arduino IDE 2.x here](https://www.arduino.cc/en/software).